Diversified, relevant and creative

 There are 13 case studies in this chapter: seven under ‘diversified’, two under ‘relevant’ and four under ‘creative’.
 Ten are in the printed/ebook edition while three are on this webpage, below.

-1. In the printed/ebook edition, there is an initial case study entitled ‘Universal Design for Learning: Using multiple formats of representation to engage and support staff in understanding accessibility’ by Tracy Galvin and Jen McParland (Northern Ireland) about how applying UDL principles to content design has meant producing content in multiple formats to cater for various learning needs: watch a 2-minute video of the authors discussing their use of UDL.
+1. In the printed/ebook edition, there is an initial case study entitled ‘Universal Design for Learning: Using multiple formats of representation to engage and support staff in understanding accessibility’ by Tracy Galvin and Jen McParland (Northern Ireland) about how applying UDL principles to content design has meant producing content in multiple formats to cater for various learning needs.

 The next 3 case studies tackle various cognitive science aspects to diversify course content: scaffolding; chunking & checking; and making learning visible.